 The Partnership has entered into derivative transactions related to only a portion of its equity volumes.
 As a result, it will continue to have direct commodity price risk to the unhedged portion.
 The Partnership's actual future volumes may be significantly higher or lower than it estimated at the time it entered into the derivative transactions for that period.
 If the actual amount is higher than it estimated, it will have greater commodity price risk than it intended.
 If the actual amount is lower than the amount that is subject to its derivative financial instruments, it might be forced to satisfy all or a portion of its derivative transactions without the benefit of the cash flow from its sale of the underlying physical commodity.
 The percentages of the Partnership's expected equity volumes that are covered by its hedges decrease over time.
 To the extent the Partnership hedges its commodity price risk, it may forego the benefits it would otherwise experience if commodity prices were to change in its favor.
-The derivative instruments the Partnership utilizes for these hedges are based on posted market prices, which may be higher or lower than the actual natural gas, NGLs and condensate prices that it realizes in its operations.
-These pricing differentials may be substantial and could materially impact the prices the Partnership themselves and economic conditions may adversely affect the Partnership's hedge counterparties' ability to meet their obligations.
+The derivative instruments the Partnership utilizes for these hedges are based on posted market prices, which may be higher or lower than the actual natural gas.
+NGLs and condensate prices that it realizes in its operations.
+These pricing differentials may be substantial and could materially impact the prices the Partnership ultimately realizes.
+In addition, current market and economic conditions may adversely affect the Partnership's hedge counterparties' ability to meet their obligations.
 Given the current volatility in the financial and commodity markets, the Partnership may experience defaults by its hedge counterparties in the future.
-As a result of these and other factors, the Partnership's hedging activities may not be as effective as it intends in reducing the variability of its cash flows.
+As a result of these and other factors, the Partnership's hedging activities may not be as effective as it intends in reducing the variability of its cash flows, and in certain circumstances may actually increase the variability of its cash flows.
 Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Quantitative and Qualitative Disclosures about Market Risk."